RyujiPat2/RyujiPat2.github.io/submission.md

 ![Garden By the Bay](/garden_bay.jpg)

-Please fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLSfsOV5ieUTZIofQRVp8A8HvKMuVfPOz_whRD3sjzpgzI6YXgg/viewform?usp=sf_link) (Google Account needed) and upload a pdf that contains either **arXiv reference and one paragraph abstract (+ publication details, if available)**, or **1-page abstract that briefly explains the background/motivation and main results of the work**.
+Please fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLSfsOV5ieUTZIofQRVp8A8HvKMuVfPOz_whRD3sjzpgzI6YXgg/viewform?usp=sf_link) (Google Account needed) and submit either **arXiv reference and one paragraph abstract (+ publication details, if available)**, or **1-page abstract that briefly explains the background/motivation and main results of the work**.
 Authors are encouraged to include a copy of the full technical paper (either as a pdf or simply as an open-access link), but work-in-progress submissions without a full manuscript will also be considered.

 The submission deadline is **August 31, 2023 (AoE time)**.